MashedD/quake-config/README.md

 - Discord: There are more - you can find them if you're interested in it
 - Podcast: [In the Keep](https://inthekeep.com/)
 - Podcast: Quakecast (can be found on Spotfiy and other places)

+## Notes

+- there's only `autoexec.cfg` without using `exec filename.cfg` because there is no need to keep everything separate and performance is better.
+You can see for your self by having a keybind that loads a few exec-s.

 ## TODO